mjohndus/adminer/docs/configuration.md

 Whether to automatically format JSON values while editing.
 JSON values will be pretty-formatted in edit fields and minified before writing to database.

+### enumAsSelectThreshold

+- Default value: `5`
+- Available in EditorNeo: YES

+Threshold for displaying `<select>` for `enum` fields instead of radio list in edit form.
+If number of enum values is greater than this threshold, select will be used.
+Set `null` to disable the threshold.

 ### recordsPerPage

 - Default value: `50`